junxit/us-congress-bills-113/metadata.md

 - 2013-09-30 — Introduced in House
 - 2013-09-30 — Introduced in House
 - 2013-09-30 — Referred to the House Committee on Natural Resources.
+- 2013-10-04 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2014-02-26 — Subcommittee Hearings Held.
+- 2014-03-13 — Committee Consideration and Mark-up Session Held.
+- 2014-03-13 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2014-03-13 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-04-01 — Placed on the Union Calendar, Calendar No. 294.
+- 2014-04-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-395.
+- 2014-04-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-395.